Tom Cruise taught me a powerful lesson about productivity that still shapes how I work today.

 So when Tom Cruise fans would write or call in to our Customer Care Center and ask for memorabilia, our Warehouse Employees would ‘pick and pack’ all the necessary items for a Fan Club kit and mail it out.

-And they all wore white gloves.
-I love this attention to detail.
+And our Distribution Employees all wore white gloves.

-Because no fan ever expected to receive an autographed Tom Cruise photo with a big oily smudge on it.
+Our CEO was had a fanatical attention to detail – and expected that no Fan would ever receive an autographed Tom Cruise photo with a big oily smudge on it.

-The Tom Cruise Fan Club project was one of the first Distribution Center programs I was assigned to manage after I joined the company.
+The Tom Cruise Fan Club project was the first Distribution Center programs I was assigned to lead shortly after I joined the company.

-So I was grateful when another VP in the company, Sandra, took the time to teach me how to set up an efficient ‘pick and pack’ operation.
+So I was grateful when another VP in the company, Sandra, took the time to teach me the ropes on how to set up and run an efficient ‘pick and pack’ operation.

-A ‘pick and pack’ operations involves deciding how to stage and layout all the items that went into the kit.
+A pick and pack operation involves deciding how to formally stage all the required items that were picked and then packed into any particular kit.

-And as we were designing this pick and pack process, Sandra gave me another piece of advice.
+And as we were designing the Tom Cruise pick and pack process, Sandra gave me a useful piece of advice.

 She said –

-“Dan – it might seem obvious.
-But one of the keys to success in the pick and pack process is to avoid touching the same thing twice.
+But one of the keys to success in the pick and pack process is to avoid touching the same thing twice if and when you don’t have to.

 Because if you have to touch the same thing twice, it typically means that process isn’t as efficent as it could be.”